sorpaas/flow/README.md

 ![Screenshot Trainer](screenshot-trainer.png)

-Once you connected everything, the server will start to train a MNIST model and you are done!
+Once you connected everything, the server will start to train MNIST models and you are done!